 - Know who’s working your account.
 The accountant you signed a contract with isn’t always the one doing your taxes or bookkeeping—especially at larger firms.

 - Get a cost estimate.
 Don’t accept an “it depends” answer.
-“If you have an S Corporation, you’re going to have a W-2 and a K-1,” Nisall says.
-“I can tell you within a 5 percent range based on what you tell me….
+“If you have an S corporation, you’re going to have a W-2 and a K-1,” Nisall says.
+“I can tell you within a 5% range based on what you tell me….
 You should be able to get a reasonable estimate.”

 - Never sign the return.
 As a paid preparer, your accountant should always sign the tax return, as the liability then falls on them, not you.

 - Ask about their compensation practices.
-Work with someone who is salaried, not paid or bonused-based per return.
+Work with someone who is salaried, not paid or bonus-based per return.
 “A tax return is not about the refund,” Nisall says.
 “It’s about accuracy.”

-Business loans and credit cards are common in the entrepreneurial space.
-Depending on whom you talk to, debt is either a smart financial tool or your worst mistake.
-There is no one-size-fits-all financial advice, but when it comes to your new side hustle, less risk is often better in the beginning.
-After all, if your side hustle fails but you still have a business loan to pay off, that money will be coming from your main source of income, and away from your family and day-to-day responsibilities.
+Business loans are common in the entrepreneurial space.
+Depending on who you talk to, debt is either a smart financial tool or your worst mistake.
+There is no one-size-fits-all financial advice, but when it comes to your new side hustle, less financial risk may be better in the beginning.
+After all, if your side hustle fails or isn’t profitable but you still have a business loan to pay off, that money will be coming from your main source of income, and away from your family and day-to-day responsibilities.

-“I see so many people using debt to fund a lifestyle they can’t afford, and it’s making them stressed,” financial coach Anthony ONeal says.
+“I see so many people using debt to fund a lifestyle they can’t afford, and it’s making them stressed,” O’Neal says.
 “Every paycheck that comes in is paying for your past when you should be focused on your future.
 Don’t spend money you don’t have.”

-This article originally appeared in the July/August 2020 issue of SUCCESS magazine.
+This article appeared in the July/August 2020 issue of SUCCESS magazine and was updated July 2023.
+Photo by DimaBerlin/Shutterstock